y-scope/eslint-config-yscope/README.md

 Some configurations are provided as standalone configuration objects, which can be directly referenced once imported:
 - `CommonConfig`: A general ESLint configuration suitable for a wide range of JavaScript projects.
-- `JestConfig`: A Jest-specific ESLint configuration intended to override other configurations for Jest test files.
+- `JestConfig`: A specialized ESLint configuration for Jest files.
 - `MeteorConfig`: A specialized ESLint configuration for Meteor projects.

 The other configurations are provided as a group of configuration objects stored in an array.
 To use these configurations, you need to utilize the "spread" (`...`) syntax to unpack the configuration objects into your own configuration array:
 - `StylisticConfigArray`: A configuration for stylistic formatting.
-It is typically combined with
-- `CommonConfig`, as shown in the [ESLint config examples](#eslint-config-examples).
+It is typically combined with `CommonConfig`, as shown in the [ESLint config examples](#eslint-config-examples).
-- `ReactConfigArray`: A specialized ESLint configuration tailored for React applications.
+- `ReactConfigArray`: A specialized ESLint configuration for React applications.
-- `TsConfigArray`: A configuration designed specifically for TypeScript projects.
+- `TsConfigArray`: A specialized ESLint configuration for TypeScript projects.
 A helper `createTsConfigOverride` is also provided.
-Refer to the [ESLint config examples](#eslint-config-examples) for details on how to set it up.
+See [ESLint config examples](#eslint-config-examples) for details on how to set it up.

 ### ESLint config examples